Greg Gianforte: Election-eve assault on journalist

 On October 18, 2018, during a rally in Missoula, Montana, President Donald Trump congratulated Gianforte for his assault on Jacobs.
 While verbally praising Gianforte's prowess in carrying out a body slam, Trump made gestures with his hands and arms to pantomime a fighting maneuver.
-According to analysts, this marked the first time a sitting president had "openly and directly praised a violent act against a journalist on American soil".
+According to The Guardian, this marked the first time a sitting president had "openly and directly praised a violent act against a journalist on American soil".

 Gianforte's assault of Jacobs achieved political notoriety.
 During an October 2018 campaign event with then Georgia Secretary of State Brian Kemp, Representative Jody Hice implored the small crowd that had gathered to oppose the resurgence of Democratic candidates in the 2018 midterm elections.
 Hice declared, "It's time for this so called blue wave to be body-slammed!"

 2018 House campaign

 In 2018, Gianforte ran against Democratic nominee Kathleen Williams, a state legislator and natural resources expert from Bozeman, and Libertarian Party candidate Elinor Swanson, a lawyer from Billings.

 Gianforte opposed Williams's proposal to allow those 55 and older to buy into Medicare, remarking, "Medicare for all is Medicare for none", and cautioned that Medicare would be at risk of spending cuts if Democrats won a majority in the House.
 Williams criticized Gianforte for introducing a bill to remove federal protections from several wilderness study areas in Montana without holding any public meetings on the issue.

 Polling data in the weeks leading up to the election showed Gianforte and Williams in a close contest within the margin of error.
 Gianforte was reelected by a 5% margin.
 Exit polling data indicated that Gianforte had his strongest support at the polls from men older than 44 and from those with annual incomes above $50,000.